PE & Sport at The Leys

 The national curriculum for physical education aims to ensure that all pupils:

-PE is delivered by a number of different teachers across the school, however Mr Newlands and myself (specialists) provided the majority of the pupils' provision throughout the week.
-The teaching topics are arranged so that they are taught by teachers with past and present experience.
-All our swimming provision is provided by Stevenage Swimming Pool and their qualified and experienced instructors.
+PE is delivered by a number of different teachers across the school, however Mr Newlands (specialist) provides the majority of the pupils' provision throughout the week.
+All our swimming provision is provided by Everyone active at Stevenage Swimming Centre and their qualified and experienced instructors.

 All pupils access 2 hours of high quality provision each week.
 This is supported by PE Passport, a fantastic scheme that provides great support for non-specialist teachers.